 Many viruses can actively cause apoptosis, which is a way that undeveloped and non-lytic viruses can kill host cells by limiting inflammatory and other immune responses(13).
 Apoptosis is operated either in the intrinsic or extrinsic pathway.
 The B cell lymphoma 2 family proteins are organized by the intrinsic pathway.
-Among B cell lymphoma two-family proteins, BAX and BCL2-antagonist/killer 1(BAK proteins) are pro-apoptotic, which rises the mitochondrial outer membrane permeability.
-Mcl-1, Bcl-xL, and Bcl2 proteins are Bcl2-like proteins as anti-apoptotic factors and prevent the mitochondrial outer membrane permeability.
+Among B cell lymphoma two-family proteins, BAX and BCL2-antagonist/killer 1(BAK proteins) are pro-apoptotic, increasing the mitochondrial outer membrane permeability.
+Mcl-1, Bcl-xL, and Bcl2 proteins are Bcl2-like proteins as anti-apoptotic factors and prevent mitochondrial outer membrane permeability.
 As the mitochondrial outer membrane permeability increases, at first, cytochrome-c is released, then the apoptosome is formed, and eventually, it activates caspase 7/3.
-In the extrinsic pathway, the Connection of FasL and TNF-α as death ligands to the cellular surface death receptors results in the creation of a set of death-induced signals and then activates Caspase-8 (14).
-Some viruses and viral products can inhibit apoptosis and others are involved in its induction.
+In the extrinsic pathway, the Connection of FasL and TNF-α as death ligands to the cellular surface death receptors creates a set of death-induced signals and then activates Caspase-8 (14).
+Some viruses and viral products can inhibit apoptosis, and others are involved in its induction.
 Parvovirus, Adenovirus, Papillomaviruses, Chicken Anemia Virus, Simian Virus 40, and human immunodeficiency virus type-1/Simian immunodeficiency virus are viruses that induce apoptosis.
 These viruses induce apoptosis by their specific proteins (13).

-Ying-Xim Tan et al. 2007 in their research showed that the Bcl-XL overexpression can occlusions apoptosis that induced by 7a structural protein via interfering with the pro-survival Bcl-XL function in different stages of the infection cycle (29).
-Structural protein 7a is one of the severe acute respiratory syndrome coronavirus proteins and act a significant role in some functions such as coronavirus pathogenesis, prompts apoptosis, the cell cycle arrests, and stimulates the production of the pro-inflammatory cytokines (29) (Figure 4).
+Ying-Xim Tan et al. 2007 showed that Bcl-XL overexpression can occlusions apoptosis induced by 7a structural protein via interfering with the pro-survival Bcl-XL function in different stages of the infection cycle (29).
+Structural protein 7a is one of the severe acute respiratory syndrome coronavirus proteins and plays a significant role in some functions such as coronavirus pathogenesis, prompts apoptosis, cell cycle arrests, and stimulates the production of pro-inflammatory cytokines (29) (Figure 4).

-Autophagy is a major intracellular pathway for the destruction and recycling of long-lived proteins and damaged organelles that occur through various pathways including macroautophagy, macrophage, and autophagy-mediated by chaperones.
+Autophagy is a major intracellular pathway for destroying and recycling long-lived proteins and damaged organelles that occur through various pathways, including macroautophagy, macrophage, and autophagy mediated by chaperones.
 Also, Autophagy is involved in many physiological processes such as cell growth, aging, cell death, stress response, and immune response in cells infected with viral infection (30).
 Activation of protein responses in the cell can publicly control and regulate a wide range of cellular signaling pathways like mitogen-activated protein kinase actuation, apoptosis, autophagy, innate immune response, and so on.
-Among autophagy regulating genes, Beclin-1 and LC3 genes play a central role in autophagy.
+Beclin-1 and LC3 genes play a central role in autophagy among autophagy-regulating genes.
 Beclin-1 is involved in signaling pathways and the initiation phase of auto-phagosome formation, where interaction with PI3PK and hvp34 is essential.
 Beclin-1 cooperates directly with the Bcl-2 protein (31).
-The proliferation of the Middle East Respiratory Syndrome can block the fusion of auto-phagosomes and lysosomes by decreasing Beclin-1 levels (32).
+The proliferation of the Middle East Respiratory Syndrome can block the fusion of autophagosomes and lysosomes by decreasing Beclin-1 levels (32).
 By inhibiting SKP2, Beclin-1 depletion is observed and can also decrease Beclin-1 degradation and increase autophagic flux.
-Eventually, Nils C. Gassen et al. (2019) suggested that the S-phase kinase-associated protein could be used as an engaged goal for drug production against coronavirus and utilized conditions sensitive to autophagy (32).
-Coronavirus envelope (E) protein is a very small and integral membrane protein that plays an important role in various aspects of the viral replication cycle: including, assembly, induction of membrane curvature to scission or budding, envelope formation, pathogenesis and release to apoptosis, inflammation and even self-restraint or autophagy.
+Eventually, Nils C. Gassen et al. (2019) suggested that the S-phase kinase-associated protein could be used as an engaged goal for drug production against coronavirus.
+They utilized conditions sensitive to autophagy (32).
+Coronavirus envelope (E) protein is a very small and integral membrane protein that plays an important role in various aspects of the viral replication cycle: including assembly, induction of membrane curvature to scission or budding, envelope formation, pathogenesis and release to apoptosis, inflammation and even self-restraint or autophagy.
 In 2019, David Schumann et al. suggested that, according to extensive research on COVID-19, available data indicate that envelope (E) protein of CoVs plays a key role in the viral life cycle, and the CoVs lacking E can be hopeful vaccines candidates for both human CoVs and enzootic CoVs (33).
-Lu et al. 2020 have confirmed that in addition to antiviral and antibiotic interactions, photoreceptors, RNA synthesis inhibitors, and traditional Chinese medicine can possibly be useful in the treatment of Covid-19 (34).
-Yu F et al., 2020, stated that a peptide-based on angiotensin-converting enzyme-2, a 3CLpro-1 inhibitor, and a new vinyl sulfone proteinase inhibitor, in theory, appears to have the potential of antiviral activity against novel coronavirus-2019 (35).
+Lu et al. 2020 have confirmed that in addition to antiviral and antibiotic interactions, photoreceptors, RNA synthesis inhibitors, and traditional Chinese medicine can possibly be useful in treating Covid-19 (34).
+Yu F et al., 2020, stated that a peptide based on angiotensin-converting enzyme-2, a 3CLpro-1 inhibitor, and a new vinyl sulfone proteinase inhibitor, in theory, appears to have the potential of antiviral activity against novel coronavirus-2019 (35).
 W Liu et al.2020 stated that four important enzymes are essential for the pathogenesis of the virus: First, the rod protein that facilitates virus entry through the Angiotensin-converting enzyme 2 receptors to the host cell surface receptor.
-Second, Coronavirus Main Proteinase, and third, Papain-like protease involved in the assembly of new viruses, and Finally, RNA Dependent RNA polymerase that facilitates genomic replication of the coronavirus RNA. nCoV-2019, SARS RdRp, and CLpro are very similar in sequence, making it possible to use small drug molecules that were previously based on SARS-CoV proteins, such as Remdesivir and 3LCpro-1, make it possible to treat the new coronavirus (36).
+Second, Coronavirus Main Proteinase, third, Papain-like protease involved in the assembly of new viruses; and Finally, RNA Dependent RNA polymerase facilitates genomic replication of the coronavirus RNA. nCoV-2019, SARS RdRp, and CLpro are very similar in sequence, making it possible to use small drug molecules previously based on SARS-CoV proteins, such as Remdesivir and 3LCpro-1, make it possible to treat the new coronavirus (36).
 Many data suggest that the vaccine should incorporate components of the virus's structural proteins that elicit an effective immune response.
-Therefore, in the design of the vaccine, it seems that the production of a monoclonal antibody against this protein can provide useful immunity.
+Therefore, in the design of the vaccine, it seems that the production of a monoclonal antibody against this protein can provide helpful immunity.
 Targeted immunotherapy can also be one of the therapeutic strategies.
-In this regard, glucocorticoids have been widely used in the treatment of SARS for the control of lung infection and inflammation.
+In this regard, glucocorticoids have been widely used to treat SARS to control lung infection and inflammation.
 Except for the pathogenic stage of the disease, the body's inflammatory response plays a key role in causing SARS-related lung injury.
 In the absence of effective treatments, the best way to deal with the COVID-19 Epidemic is to control the sources of infection.
 Strategies include early detection, reporting, isolation, quarantine, and supportive treatments.
 Timely dissemination of epidemic information and maintenance of social order are also effective.
-At the individual level, protective measures, including personal hygiene, medical mask wear, adequate rest, and proper room ventilation, can effectively prevent the emergence of modern coronavirus-2019 infection (37).
+At the individual level, protective measures, including personal hygiene, medical mask wear, adequate rest, and proper room ventilation, can effectively prevent modern coronavirus-2019 infection (37).

 The vaccine against the 2019 novel coronavirus SARS-CoV-2

-At the moment, many researchers are working to develop it according to the virus's known molecular pathways.
+Currently, many researchers are working to develop it according to the virus's known molecular pathways.
 It is known that both SARS-CoV and SARS-CoV-2 use the ACE-2 receptor to enter human cells, which must be considered in attempts to produce the vaccine to treat or stop the virus (38).
-Lately, some companies have claimed about the product of the vaccine, including Pfizer–BioNTech and Moderna.
-However, there is no information about the true efficacy of these vaccines in the population of different countries and further attempts are needed to end the pandemic.
+Lately, some companies have claimed the product of the vaccine, including Pfizer–BioNTech, and Moderna.
+However, there is no information about the true efficacy of these vaccines in the population of different countries, and further attempts are needed to end the pandemic.